Exact tunneling splittings from symmetrized path integrals: Results

 Given the lowest vibrational frequency of \SI{286}{\cm^{-1}} (\SI{411}{K}), we started our simulations at \SI{75}{K} and progressively lowered the temperature until reaching convergence.
 Our most reliable result was calculated at a temperature of \SI{35}{K} with $N = 196$, giving a final value of $\Delta = \SI{9.14(13)}{cm^{-1}}$.
 The corresponding instanton tunneling splitting calculation\cite{InstReview,Note26} converged to \SI{11.3}{cm^{-1}} at $\beta = \SI{20000}{\hartree^{-1}}$ ($T \approx \SI{16}{K}$) and $N = 1024$.

 We are not aware of any wavefunction-based tunneling splitting calculations for the PES employed in this work.
 However, an earlier PES by Bowman and co-workers,\cite{Bowman2007methanol} fitted to CCSD(T)/aug-cc-pVTZ energies at many of the same molecular configurations, is believed to achieve similar accuracy.
-This PES was used by \begin{NoHyper}\citeauthor{Lauvergnat2014Methanol}\end{NoHyper} in Ref.~\citenum{Lauvergnat2014Methanol} to calculate the splitting by wave packet propagation.
+This PES was used by \begin{NoHyper}\citeauthor{Lauvergnat2014Methanol}\end{NoHyper} in Ref.~\citenum{Lauvergnat2014Methanol} to calculate the splitting by solving the Schr\"{odinger equation on a sparse grid}.
 Our PIMD estimate is in excellent agreement with their result of \SI{9.15}{cm^{-1}}, and both are very close to the experimentally measured splitting\cite{Xu1997MeOHsplit} of \SI{9.12}{cm^{-1}}.
 Compared to the results in \sref{h3o}, this level of agreement is surprising given the relatively small basis set used to calculate the underlying ab~initio energies.
 It seems that the PES benefits from a fortuitous cancellation between fitting and basis-set truncation errors, as shown in the supplementary material.
 Even so, the key point is that the PIMD method has achieved its goal of probing the accuracy of the PES.